jaegertracing/jaeger-performance/standalone/README.md

 + Optional: `export CASSANDRA_CLUSTER_IP=localhost` or wherever cassandra is running, default is cassandra
 + Optional: `export RUNNING_IN_OPENSHIFT=false` if not on OpenShift
 + `mvn exec:java`
-+ `mvn clean -DexpectedTraceCount=nnnnnn test`  where nnnnnn is the trace count output by the previous step
++ `mvn -Pvalidate clean -DexpectedTraceCount=nnnnnn verify`  where nnnnnn is the trace count output by the previous step

 ### To empty the traces keyspace between runs
 `cqlsh --keyspace=jaeger_v1_test --execute="truncate traces;"`